yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 Var[x + F(x)] = \sigma_1^2 + \sigma_2^2 + \rho \sigma_1\sigma_2
 $$

-The Post-Norm thus can stablize the variance of the output by applying the LayerNorm after the residual connection, which is given by

-$$\operatorname{PostNorm Output} = \operatorname{LayerNorm}(X + \operatorname{SubLayer}(X))$$

-Here the SubLayer could be the FeedForward Layer or the Attention Layer.

 Clearly, the normalization will reduce the effect of identity mapping $I(x) = x$ and therefore the gradient flow via the residual connection (aka high-way connection).
-As a result, using Post-Norm in general will require carefully designed learning rate warm-up stage (the optimization starts with a small/tiny learning rate, and then gradually increases it to a pre-defined maximum value within certain number of steps.) to speed up model training and covergence, including learning rate warm-up and other hyper-parameter tuning.
+As a result, using Post-Norm in general will require carefully designed learning rate warm-up stage (the optimization starts with a small/tiny learning rate, and then gradually increases it to a pre-defined maximum value within certain number of steps.) to speed up model training and covergence, including learning rate warm-up and other hyper-parameter tuning. -->

-When it comes to training very deep models, Post-norm can lead to more unstable gradients during training, especially in very deep networks.
-This can lead to slower convergence and increased likelihood of training failure.

-Pre-LN Transformers without the warm-up stage can reach comparable results with baselines while requiring significantly less training time and hyper-parameter tuning on a wide range of applications.

-$$\operatorname{PreNorm Output} = X + \operatorname{SubLayer}(\operatorname{LayerNorm}(X))$$

-Intuitively, as the residual connection route $X$ is not being normalized, the gradient flow via the idenity mapping is therefore not compromised.
-This help the training of very deep neural networks by mitigating the vanishing gradient issue.

 ```{figure} ../img/chapter_foundation/pretrainedLM/Transformer_arch/layer_normalization_position.png
 ---